cpldcpu/u-wire/README.md

 The source started out as an amalganation of micronucleus and littlewire.
 All excess functionality was cut away.

+Update 2014-01-07: It actually works on a ATtiny 10 now, yay!
+Next step: Design hardware.

 ### Features ###
  * Enumeration.
  * Only SETUP-request can be received.